belgattitude/nextjs-monorepo-example/README.md

   </a>
 </p>

 > Howtos for monorepo.
 New to monorepos ? [check this FAQ](./README.md#monorepo).
-This example is managed by [Yarn 3.0](https://dev.to/arcanis/yarn-3-0-performances-esbuild-better-patches-e07)
+This example is managed by [Yarn 3.1](https://dev.to/arcanis/yarn-3-0-performances-esbuild-better-patches-e07)
 > / [typescript path aliases](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) and
 > tries to be as strict and standard as possible.
-Check how it compares to NX or Rush [here](README.md#approach).

 Useful to